suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Set resizeToAvoidBottomInset to true to automatically adjust UI when the keyboard appears!"

 ---

-36) What is TextEditingController in Flutter?
+36.What is TextEditingController in Flutter?
+---
 TextEditingController is used to control and manipulate text in a TextField or TextFormField.
+It
-It helps in retrieving, setting, and listening to text changes in input fields.
+    helps in retrieving, setting, and listening to text changes in input fields.

 🔹 Why Use TextEditingController?